MICLab-Unicamp/LobePrior/README.md

 > wget https://github.com/MICLab-Unicamp/LobePrior/releases/download/LobePrior/data.zip

 If this method of downloading the weights doesn't work for you, use this alternative link [Data](https://github.com/MICLab-Unicamp/LobePrior/releases/download/LobePrior/data.zip).
+The names of the folders and files must not be changed.

 Extract the .ckpt files inside the LobePrior/weight folder and raw_images inside the LobePrior folder.